 Companion planting herbs

-Mix herbs, including thyme, oregano, rosemary, mint and lavender companion plants through your plot to help repel insects with their aromatic foliage and to attract pollinators.
+Mix herb garden ideas, particularly aromatic herbs, including thyme, oregano, rosemary, mint and lavender companion plants through your plot to help repel insects with their aromatic foliage and to attract pollinators.

 ‘As herbs heal us they can also heal other plants; for example, chamomile next to an ailing shrub is a natural anti-fungal,’ she adds.

 Try the 'Three Sisters' method: some companion planting combinations offer a physical advantage – for example the ‘Three Sisters’ method with beans, corn and squash.
 Beans use corn as a support while fixing nitrogen at their roots; squash sprawls and helps cover weeds.

 Marigolds are useful companion plants to just about any vegetable you care to plant.
 Plus, they look pretty.
 Plant marigolds to suppress plant-parasitic nematodes that attack the roots of vegetables.
 They are often used with tomatoes to improve their yield.

 You can also interplant strawberries with vegetables and herbs to conceal them from birds and pests.
 Use legumes, which help other crops by releasing nitrogen into the soil.
 Plant peas: fruit bushes and trees planted with peas, beans and sweet peas will flourish – the nitrogen from pea family roots benefits fruit